 Figure 1.
-Guidline procesess flow diagram (by Authors) The guideline was analyzed at the intersection of green and digital transformation themes, as well as good practice analyzes conducted under the leadership of the project's business partners, Istanbul Minerals and Metals Exporters' Association (IMMIB) and Greater Manchester Chamber of Commerce, (GMCC) and with the support of Istanbul University, University of Bedforshire and Bielefeld University.
+Guidline procesess flow diagram (by Authors) The guideline was analyzed at the intersection of green and digital transformation themes, as well as good practice analyzes conducted under the leadership of the project's business partners, Istanbul Minerals and Metals Exporters' Association (IMMIB) and Greater Manchester Chamber of Commerce,(GMCC) and with the support of Istanbul University, University of Bedforshire and Bielefeld University.
 By making visits to businesses that were considered to be digitally mature, information about which tools and how these businesses used and what kind of transformation they have achieved has been obtained and was included in this guide.
 In addition, the innovative solutions (in-house) that these enterprises have realized within their own structure are also included in this report.
 Thus, striking examples of 'twin transition' examples in EU countries have been reached at the intersection of green transformation and digital transformation.

 Figure 2.
-Intellectual Output Implementation Map (by Authors) "The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein."
-The field research area (scope) of the research is in the project partner countries of Turkey, Germany, and England.
+Intellectual Output Implementation Map (by Authors) The field research area (scope) of the research is in the project partner countries of Turkey, Germany, and England.
 It has been observed that some companies interviewed did not carry out their best practices in the country where they have existing establishments but in a different country.
 This situation, found within the scope of the project, is an important example of globalization.
 Therefore, in this good practice analysis, various examples of good practice were reported from Turkey, the UK, and Germany, as well as from the Netherlands and Singapore.
-CASE STUDY 1:
+Preliminary Information About Digital Maturity Graphs: